 - Type the name of the SMTP server. - Click a field in the Recipients column and enter a recipient for notification.
-Enter recipients as admin@example.com. - Click the corresponding field in the Severity column and select a severity level for the recipient. - VCS sends messages of an equal or higher severity to the recipient. - Click the + icon to add fields; click the icon to remove a field. - On the Notifier Network Card Selection panel, specify the network information and then click Next.
+Enter recipients as admin@example.com. - Click the corresponding field in the Severity column and select a severity level for the recipient.

+- Click the + icon to add fields; click the icon to remove a field. - 4 On the Notifier Network Card Selection panel, specify the network information and then click Next.

-- If the cluster has a ClusterService group configured, you can use the NIC resource configured in that service group or configure a new NIC resource for notification. - If you choose to configure a new NIC resource, select a network adapter for each node in the cluster. - The wizard lists the public network adapters along with the adapters that were assigned a low priority. - Review the summary information and choose whether you want to bring the notification resources online when VCS starts and click Configure. - 6 Click Finish to exit the wizard.
+- If the cluster has a ClusterService group configured, you can use the NIC resource configured in that service group or configure a new NIC resource for notification. - If you choose to configure a new NIC resource, select a network adapter for each node in the cluster.
+The wizard lists the public network adapters along with the adapters that were assigned a low priority. - 5 Review the summary information and choose whether you want to bring the notification resources online when VCS starts and click Configure. - 6 Click Finish to exit the wizard.